 Intermediate Small Institution procedures require examiners to determine the bank's major product lines for review.
 As an initial matter, examiners may select from among the same loan categories used for CRA Large Bank evaluations: home mortgage, small business, small farm, and consumer loans.
-The following table shows lending activity for 2023, which reflects a generally consistent pattern with the bank's lending emphasis since the last evaluation.
+The following table shows lending activity for 2023, which reflects a decrease in commercial loan volume and an increase in agricultural lending since the last evaluation due to loan demand.